typestyle/typestyle.github.io/src/docs/why.md

 Beyond that here is a boring list of additional reasons to use TypeStyle.

-* No global variables (with raw CSS it all gets thrown into a global namespace.
-This results in hard to debug / maintain conflicts)
-* Built in dependency system (Same as for the rest of your JS. e.g. NPM)
+* Built in dependency system (Same as for the rest of your JS)
 * Dead code elimination (e.g. on `noUnusedLocals` in TypeScript)
-* Minification (Minify JS with existing tools)
+* Minification (Minify JS with existing tools).
+The CSS we generate is already nearly whitespace free.
 * Shared constants and reusable styles (Using variables and objects)
 * Extensible (Just use JavaScript with all its power)
 * Your components are still free to have class names that you can give to external people to further style your stuff (better still take `clasName` as a property and let them use *typestyle* too!).